knative/docs/CONTRIBUTING.md

 You must fill out the CLA with the same email address that you used to create your GitHub account.

-Once you are CLA’ed, we’ll be able to accept your pull requests.
+Once you are CLA'ed, we'll be able to accept your pull requests.
 This is necessary because you own the copyright to your changes, even after your contribution becomes part of this project.
 So this agreement simply gives us permission to use and redistribute your contributions as part of the project.